akovac35/Logging.Samples/README.md

 ## Contents

+Logging best practices are demonstrated for the ```Microsoft.Extensions.Logging.ILogger``` interface in:

+* test (TestApp),
+* console (ConsoleApp),
-Logging best practices are demonstrated for tests (TestApp), console (ConsoleApp), ASP.NET Core Controller (WebApi), ASP.NET Core Blazor Server and Entity Framework Core (WebApp) applications while also demonstrating how to solve the log entry correlation problem with the help of the [Logging](https://github.com/akovac35/Logging) library.
+* ASP.NET Core Controller (WebApi),
+* ASP.NET Core Blazor Server and Entity Framework Core (WebApp)

+applications while also demonstrating how to solve the log entry correlation problem with the help of the [Logging](https://github.com/akovac35/Logging) library.
 In addition, the use of compile-time logger invocation context is demonstrated, transparently providing method name and source code line number to the logger framework without the use of reflection.

 All samples are configured to demonstrate the configuration of common logging requirements for every sampled logger framework implementation: